Himakar098/FastHomeRepair/README.md

 **Real‑time web fallback** – If no products or professionals are found in the index, the backend scrapes the Bunnings website and DuckDuckGo results for the user’s query to provide up‑to‑date suggestions.
 These items are merged into the response.

-**Authentication** – The app uses Azure AD B2C via MSAL.
+**Authentication** – The app uses Azure Entra External ID (CIAM) via MSAL.
 A sign‑in/out button appears in the header; authenticated users can chat, view their conversation history, and manage their account.
 An anonymous ID is generated for unauthenticated visitors.

 **Professional registration** – Tradespeople can register their business, service areas and services.
 Their records include a servicesConcat field for searchability.
 Seed scripts and registration forms populate the database.